 Tips for Preventing Food From Getting Too Salty

 It's always easier to prevent overly salty foods than it is to fix them.
 Keep these tips in mind when cooking, and you may be able to avoid a repeat of the problem in the future.

 - Never measure salt (or any spice) directly over pots, pans or bowls that you're cooking in.
 If too much pours out, it'll end up in your food.

 - Check the salt shaker lid every time!
 It's a good idea to make sure that lid is tight before each use.

 - Watch for ingredients that contain sodium.
 Many canned and commercial foods contain salt, so you may want to taste the dish before you add any salt that the recipe calls for.

 - Under season while cooking, and perfect it at the end.
 Good cooks quickly realize that it's best to add seasonings slowly.
-Salt intensifies in soups and other dishes as it heats up, so wait until the end to taste your dish and add any finishing touches.
+Salt intensifies in soups and other dishes as liquids cook off, so wait until the end to taste your dish and add any finishing touches.

 - Taste, adjust; taste, adjust.
 It's perfectly fine to keep adjusting your recipe as it cooks.

 - Stop adding salt.
 Doctors are constantly warning us to reduce the amount of salt we consume because we often unknowingly exceed the daily recommendation.
 Avoid adding extra salt to your food, and your taste buds will adapt over time.
-It's healthier and your food will actually taste better in the end.
+It's healthier, and your food will actually taste better in the end.
 If you have family members who can't live without their salt, keep a shaker on the table.
 This will allow everyone to customize the dish to their tastes or dietary needs, so you don't have to play the role of short order cook, when you're preparing meals.